mikroware/fivem-docs/content/docs/scripting-manual/nui-development/full-screen-nui.md

 * {{<native_link "SEND_NUI_MESSAGE">}}
 * {{<native_link "SET_NUI_FOCUS">}}

+Using any of the above natives will load the NUI frame.
+Messages send to the NUI will be buffered till the first listener is added (globally for all resources).

 ## Setting up a fullscreen NUI page
 To assign a full-screen NUI page to a resource, currently you need to specify a single `ui_page` in the [resource manifest][resource-manifest] for the resource containing an UI page, like shown below: